clarkok/c-proxy/README.md

 There are 6 fields you can config.

  * server: address of the remote server
+ * client: address of the http proxy server (the client), used in PAC generating
  * remote_port: port the remote server will listen on
  * local_port: port the local http proxy server will listen on
  * password